Ali El-Khatib

-Ali El-Khatib (عَلِيّ الْخَطِيب, עלי חטיב; born 18 March 1989) is a Palestinian professional footballer who plays for Maccabi Ahi Nazareth and the Palestine national team.
+Ali El-Khatib (عَلِيّ الْخَطِيب, עלי חטיב; born 18 March 1989) is a professional footballer who plays for Hapoel Umm al-Fahm.
+Born in Israel, he has represented the Palestine national team.

 Club career

 El-Khatib grew up in the Arab city of Shefa-'Amr in Northern Israel where he played for local side, Hapoel Shefa-'Amr.

 He was brought to Palestinian club Jabal Al-Mukaber in by the coach, Samir Issa, in 2012.
 While playing for them, a controversy erupted over El-Khatib's contract.

 Hapoel Haifa had given him a trial after someone had informed the coach of El-Khatib's talents.
 He was then chosen to join the club after 5 or 10 minutes of his try-out.

 However, the signing caused an outrage with his previous club, who alleged that he had three-and-a-half years left on his contract, resulting in them taking the case to FIFA after a Tel Aviv District Court denied their appeal.
 El-Khatib denied that he signed a contract with the club, claiming that they had forged his signature on the contract.
 The president of Jabal Al-Mukaber compared Hapoel's action to that of a horse thief under the pretence that they stole a player who was under contract.